Lattychem007/Lattychem007/README.md

 - 🎓 By education, I hold a degree in Chemical Engineering and currenlty doing my masters in Pharmaceutical Engineering.
 - 💻 I'm a fervent advocate for data-driven decision-making and I'm always ready to craft impactful data visualizations.
 - 👀 I’m interested in Optimization Bio/Pharmaceutical process using Data science and Machine learning
-- 🌱 I’m currently learning Machine learning and Software Automation
+- 🌱 I’m currently mastering Machine learning and Software Automation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me abdullateef.ojo@gmail.com
 -  My GitHub repository is a treasure trove of projects and insights.
 Let's collaborate and build something remarkable!